ava-labs/avalanche-docs/docs/subnets/when-to-use-subnet-vs-c-chain.md

 building an app on C-Chain versus [Subnet-EVM](https://github.com/ava-labs/subnet-evm), and help developers make more informed decisions.

+Subnets are subsets of the Avalanche Primary Network that validate a set of blockchains.
+Each Subnet's failures and performance are isolated from other Subnets in the ecosystem, so increased usage on a single Subnet doesn't affect other Subnets.
+Subnets can be permissioned or permission-less, enabling arbitrary levels of customization for any use-case.

 ## When to Use a Subnet

 There are many advantages to running your own Subnet.
 If you find one or more of these a good match